cloudflare/cloudflare-docs/products/workers/src/content/tutorials/localize-a-website/index.md

 <pre class="CodeBlock CodeBlock-scrolls-horizontally" language="sh"><code><u><b class="CodeBlock--token-directory">~/i18n-example</b> <b class="CodeBlock--token-prompt">$</b> </u>ls<br/><u><b class="CodeBlock--token-value">public    workers-site  wrangler.toml</b></u></code></pre>

-Inside of the `public` directory, replace the default generated HTML code with the HTML5 UP template seen in the demo screenshot: download a [release](https://github.com/signalnerve/i18n-example-workers/archive/v1.0.zip) (ZIP link) of the code for this project and copy the `public` folder to your own project to get started.
+Inside of the `public` directory, replace the default generated HTML code with the HTML5 UP template seen in the demo screenshot: download a [release](https://github.com/signalnerve/i18n-example-workers/archive/v1.0.zip) (ZIP file) of the code for this project and copy the `public` folder to your own project to get started.

 With the static HTML for this project updated, you can focus on the Workers script inside of the `workers-site` folder, at `index.js`.